digital-asset/daml/docs/source/json-api/index.rst

 To improve the performance of the JSON API you can configure it to use a PostgreSQL backend as a cache.
 This is particularly beneficial if your ACS changes only very little (compared to the whole ACS size) between queries.
 Note that the PostgreSQL backend acts purely as a cache.
 It is save to reinitialize the database at any time.

-In this case you can use the ``--query-store-jdbc-config`` flag, an example of which is below.
+To enable the PostgreSQL backend you can use the ``--query-store-jdbc-config`` flag, an example of which is below.

 .. note:: When you use the Query Store you'll want your first run to specify ``createSchema=true`` so that all the necessary tables are created.
 After the first run make sure ``createSchema=false`` so that it doesn't attempt to create the tables again.